 - Access to Student Support Services (SSS) is managed through a referral process by a student’s school through the school’s SSS Key Contact Officer.
 This process is outlined in the in the (refer also to the tab).

 - The school must obtain informed consent from the student’s parent/carer where the referral is for direct support to a student or group of students prior to SSS delivering the service.
-The consent form is available in multiple languages in the Resources tab.
+The consent form is available in multiple languages in the tab.

 - The school must record the referral in the (before the referral is assigned to SSS).